Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_webform.md

 * If you do not see "Create new Islandora Simple Text Content Model", save this page (first uncheck "Enable" though) and ask the administrator to download/install/enable the "Islandora Example Simple Text Solution Pack".
 The Fedora content model object for the Solution Pack has to be installed too.
 Then come back and finish these instructions.
   * Relationship to current object: Select "is Annotation Of"
-    * [WARNING: Do not use the predicate ìisMemberOfCollectionî.
+    * [WARNING: Do not use the predicate ‚ÄúisMemberOfCollection‚Äù.
 Doing so brings the risk of relationships corruption throughout your Fedora database.]
 * At the moment, the "master" branch in IW is configured to use the default Fedora ontology only.
 * There is a proposed enhancement to allow configuring any standards-based ontology here, but it is not yet an official project.
 * You should consult the default fedora ontology for the meaning of the various predicates in this list: